 Late submissions will be penalised.
+The highest mark that can be obtained for a late assignment submission is 7/10.

-Assessment criteria: Grades will be based on these criteria:

-91-100% of the work is done - excellent: outstanding work with only few minor errors.

-81-90% of the work is done - very good: above average work but with some minor errors.

-71-80% of the work is done - good: generally good work with a number of notable errors.

-61-70% of the work is done - satisfactory: reasonable work but with significant shortcomings.

-50-60% of the work is done - sufficient: passable performance meeting the minimum criteria.
-49% or less of the work is done - fail: more work is required before the credit can be awarded.
+Assessment criteria (individual work activities): Grades will be based on these criteria: A = 10 (91-100% of the work is done) - excellent: outstanding work with only few minor errors.
+B = 9 or 8 (81-90% of the work is done) - very good: above average work but with some minor errors.
+C = 7 (71-80% of the work is done) - good: generally good work with a number of notable errors.
+D = 6 (61-70% of the work is done) - satisfactory: reasonable work but with significant shortcomings.
+E = 5 (50-60% of the work is done) - sufficient: passable performance meeting the minimum criteria.F = 1, 2, 3, 4 (49% or less of the work is done) - fail: more work is required before the credit can be awarded.

-Expected group work activities: In addition to the individual work, students will be required to engage in group assignments too where they will demonstrate their abilities to plan, manage, collect, analyse and present results of accessibility evaluations with automated and/or manual testing.
+Expected group work activities: In addition to the individual work, students will be required to engage in group assignments too where they will demonstrate their abilities to plan, manage, collect, analyse and present results of accessibility evaluations with automated and/or manual testing, thus measuring conformance towards universal design.

 The group assignment script for sessions where group work activities are planned will be announced before the respective sessions' start.
-As previously mentioned, you will also record you group activities in your Assignments workbook.